 The age of Big Data has led to advances in technology that have had journalistic communication on the upbeat.
 Genres like photo journalism or yellow journalism, popularly known as sensationalism, have become the front and center of the field of journalism, entrancing the millennial and the older generation alike.
 The internet has empowered ordinary people to generate and consume news via social media which has not only helped to preserve the essence of journalism but has also ramped up the ongoing struggle to champion the cause that underlies the field.
 The theme of CARMA’15 is ‘Beyond Boundaries’.
 The aim of this endeavor is to highlight the ever extending domain of modern day media and how it has become responsible for not only bringing nations together but also instigating cultural revolutions, molding public opinions and shaping history as it plays out.
 Through CARMA’15, we aim to generate within delegates an understanding of responsible journalism and how important it has become in this day and age.
 In this sense, CARMA will be looking at boundaries in both their physical aspects as well as metaphysical aspects.
 Where the former will be visible in the form of international delegates, our journalism events and workshops will also revolve around the theme by capitalizing upon the power of the media to effectuate change and revolutionize international relations as well as cultural and societal norms.
 We believe in empowering youth with a vision to promote and restore journalism so that they become the spearheads of a cause that is revered for enlightening both the cosmopolites and those who live at the back of beyond.

-Introducing the newest event at CARMA that’s going to test your skills at being an entertaining news reporter for a radio broadcast, we bring to you THE VOICE BOX!
-We tend to overlook radio journalism as a means of broadcast because of the development of other means but this to date remains important as it takes us back to the time when radio was something held dear by people.
-With family members gone for war, radio remained the only means for people to learn of their whereabouts and safety.
+This event is going to test your skills at being an entertaining news reporter for a radio broadcaster!
 The first round will be before the event starts.
-Your task is to introduce CARMA ’14 in your recording, do it in the most entertaining way, and our panel of judges will decide which teams qualify.
+Your task is to introduce your radio show in your recording; do it in the most entertaining way.
+Our panel of judges will decide which teams qualify.
 The next round will be a live event.
-Delegates will be asked to do a report on one of the social events and these broadcasts will be judged by our panelists.
+Delegates will be asked to actually host the radio show they introduced in the previous round!
 So don’t get sick and keep a Vicks drop in hand!
-It’s time for you to train yourself to talk big and be heard by the masses!
+It’s time for you to train yourself to talk big and be heard!

-Have you ever wondered what it’s like to be an anchor – reading breaking news live to millions of people?
+Have you ever wondered what it’s like to be an?
 Well, we can’t guarantee you millions of viewers, but we can definitely give you a brief glimpse into the life of a news anchor.
-The purpose of this event is to familiarize delegates with what goes on inside a newsroom, and will give them an opportunity to understand what it is like to be an anchor.
+The purpose of this event is to familiarize delegates with what goes on inside a newsroom.
 Anchor It involves delegates selecting appropriate pieces of news (which shall be provided beforehand; we aren’t cruel enough to put you on the spot – yet) and reading said pieces from a teleprompter on the day of the event.
 The news pieces will vary from International News, Sports, and Entertainment etc. and will also include one “Breaking News” segment.
 Delegates will be judged on selecting appropriate news pieces, adhering to the time limit, presentation, how they speak, and reading the teleprompter correctly amongst other things.
-Just be sure not to bite your tongue while reading the teleprompter!

-Writers, we need your attention because this event is testing your skill.
 Print Pandemonium is the journalism event designed to let delegates show off their creativity in print form.
 Participants get to come up with a magazine that revolves around CARMA.
-Delegates are given guidelines along with a tutorial and have the first 4 days of CARMA to work on their magazine.
+Delegates are given guidelines along with a tutorial and have the first few days of CARMA to work on their magazine.
 Unlike the other journalism events, any number of delegates can work in a team in this event.
 The winning team’s magazine is printed and distributed at the end of CARMA!

 This is where all the action happens.
-Delegates get a chance to witness and report on an attention-grabbing crime scenario.
+Delegates get a chance to witness and report on an exciting crime scenario.
 A crime is enacted in front of the participants and they have to create a news piece based on it.
 This means that they have to take footage of the crime, provide commentary on it and do everything they can in order to make it seem like a real news segment.
+The event consists of three phases and each phase adds to the crime scenario.

 This event is designed to test how effectively you can create and film a public service message.
 The task is simple: we will give you a theme to work with and you have to produce a video that communicates your chosen message in an original way.